Photography, waste, environment and fine art: what do they have in common with conservation?

 He takes photographs depicting garbage and compel the viewer to think about the effects of mass consumption.
 These images, though of ugly materials, are hauntingly beautiful.
 And their effect is sublime.
 He has proven that one can deliver a powerful message without resorting to violent images.

-The picture below is a detail of Plastic Bottles.
+One of his most popular pictures is Plastic Bottles.
 It shows two million plastic beverage bottles.
 This is the number of bottles used in the US every five minutes.
 In his works, accumulation of several separate acts results in a dystopic vision of our current state.

 Another piece worth mentioning is Car Keys: what looks like a pile of scrapped cars is in reality created with 260,000 car keys: the same amount of gallons of gasoline burned in motor vehicles in the US every minute.
 He has also created a reproduction of one of Seurat’s masterpieces using thousands of plastic bottles caps.